janesmae/ye_olde_janesmae.github.io/_posts/2015-10-25-state-of-the-apps-essentials-in-2015.md

 ### Writing

 * [DayOne][dayone]{:target="_blank"} - Yes, I keep a private journal.
-Unfortunately I'm as bad writing in it as I'm keeping a blog.
+Unfortunately, I'm as bad writing in it as I'm keeping a blog.
 So these days I keep making short notes and writing down emotions, usually before going to sleep.
 DayOne is definitely the best app for this.

 ### Code and snippets